Asian giant hornet: Common names

-Since its discovery in North America, the scientific literature and official government sources refer to this species by its established common name, Asian giant hornet, whilst the mainstream media have taken to using the nickname "murder hornet".
-In July 2022, the Entomological Society of America stated that they will adopt the common name northern giant hornet for the species.
+After its discovery in North America, the scientific literature and official government sources referred to this species by its established common name, Asian giant hornet, whilst the mainstream media took to using the nickname "murder hornet".
+In July 2022, the Entomological Society of America stated that they will adopt the common name northern giant hornet for the species to avoid potentially discriminatory language, citing xenophobia and racism related to the COVID-19 pandemic.